JanssenProject/jans/docs/janssen-server/vm-ops/checking-service-status.md

 ```
 ## Other Services

-There are more services other than Jans services like LDAP or Apache.
+There are more services other than Jans services like Apache.
 To get the status of those services make sure you use command like

 ```bash
 sudo systemctl list-units --all "apache2*"